QFT on curved spacetimes: axiomatic framework and examples: Constructing models

 Unfortunately this way to introduce the interaction leads to severe problems.
 In 4 dimensions typical Lagrangian densities (for example $\ph^4$) cannot be restricted to the time zero hyperplane as operator valued distributions, hence the time ordered products are not well defined (UV problem).
 Moreover, the integration over the interval $[s,t]$ amounts to an application of a distribution to a discontinuous function and leads to additional divergences (the so-called St\"uckelberg divergences).
 Another problem is related to the fact that the integral over all $\mathbf x$ does not exist (problem of the adiabatic limit).
 Finally, the overall sum might not converge.

 {The UV problem can be solved by perturbative renormalization.
-The St\"uckelberg divergences can be avoided by a clever reformulation.
+The St\"uckelberg divergences can be avoided by a clever reformulation in which we replace the characteristic function of the interval $[s,t]$ with a smooth function.
 The problem of the adiabatic limit can be solved on the level of the time evolution of observables.
-For states partial results are available.
 The final problem with the convergence of the sum is presently out of reach in 4 dimensions.}

 We want to use the time evolution operators to define interacting fields. {We try first the following ansatz: Let $s<x^0<t$.
 Then

 formally solves the problem.
 Note that $\ph_I(x)$ does not depend on the choice of $t>x^0$, and that a change of $s$ to another $s'<x_0$ amount to a unitary tranformation by $U(s,s')$.
 However, due to the mentioned problems, the formula above is only heuristic.
 In order to make it meaningful, we perform the following steps :